martinescardo/TypeTopology/source/README.md

 To add more such files, create them, and import them in [Redirection/index.lagda](Redirection/index.lagda).

-To check that everything is fine, typecheck AllModulesIndex, which includes the index files in `Published` and `Cited`.
+To check that everything is fine, typecheck AllModulesIndex, which includes the index files in [Redirection/](Redirection).

 The script [updateurl](../updateurl) also implements, in a different way, such a redirection for external links that point to the html rendering.
 For links to html files, it is enough to update the file this script.